Prag8855/aab/content/guides/residence-permit.md

 ## Who needs a German residence permit?

-Most people need a residence permit to live in Germany for more than 3 months.
-It depends on your citizenship:
+Most people need a residence permit to live in Germany for more than 90 days.[^11] It depends on your citizenship:

 - **[[European Union]], Iceland, Liechtenstein or Norway**
     You don't need a residence permit.
 You can already live, work and study in Germany.[^0] If you work in Germany, you still need to [register your address](/guides/anmeldung-in-english-berlin), get a [tax ID](/glossary/Steueridentifikationsnummer), and get [German health insurance](/guides/german-health-insurance).